XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/story.md

 # Story

-### I missed a major event, will it come back?

-> 6 months minimum after their release, they get added to the Campaign tab.
-For collabs... hope for the best.

 ### How to read the story again?
 It's not available in the story playback in Index.

 > Settings>Game>Story Playback then play the stage again.
 Or just Youtube it.
 This also applies to nodes with story/cutscene snippets.